EduardGomezEscandell/block-bootstrapping/README.md

 ### Usage
 You need a file containing monthly historical returns from the asset to study.
 The file must contain tab-separated values, sorted from old to recent.
-The returns must be in column "Returns (%)".
+The returns must be in a column named "Returns (%)".
 Then, edit the fields in the data entry section in `block_bootstrap.py`.
-Once done, execute the file with python.
+Once done, execute the file with Python.

 ### Example run
+This run samples the history of the S&P 500 index from 1900 to 2023 to simulate 100k 20-year returns.
+The top figure shows some of the histories for illustrative purposes, and the bottom figure shows the distribution of returns after 20 years, with a piecewise 3rd-order polynomial fitting.

+Despite high skewness and kurtosis (fat-tails) in month-to-month stock returns, we see that after 20 years the distribution is highly normal.

 ![Figure_1](https://github.com/EduardGomezEscandell/block-bootsrapping/assets/47142856/3f420b8f-20d7-4244-96a7-39352116400c)